luqasz/librouteros/docs/usage.rst

     api = connect(username='admin', password='abc', host='some.address.com')

-Before connecting, ``api-ssl`` service on routeros must have a valid certificate set.
+Before connecting, ``api-ssl`` service on routeros must be enabled.
-For more information on how to generate such certificates see `MikroTik wiki <https://wiki.mikrotik.com/wiki/Manual:Create_Certificates>`_.
+For more information on how to generate certificates see `MikroTik wiki <https://wiki.mikrotik.com/wiki/Manual:Create_Certificates>`_.
 After that, create your default `SSLContext <https://docs.python.org/library/ssl.html#ssl.create_default_context>`_ and fine tune for your needs.
+Code below allows connecting to API without ceritficate.

 .. code-block:: python